billiyz/mbed-sauti/README.md

 #### PWM Signal Recording
 When recording the PWM signal, we connect the PWM output signal D5 (PB_4) to the analog input A1.
+We create a 50% duty cycle signal at 200Hz.
+This is sampled at 8kHz and saved to a file *audio_test.wav*.

 #### Microphone
 ## Software